Recognise and Report Phishing Scams

 Protect sensitive information

-Square will never ask you to provide sensitive information such as your username, password, social security number, full bank account details, or payment card information over email, phone or text message.
+Square will never ask you to provide sensitive information such as your username, password, Square customer code, full bank account details, or payment card information over email, phone, or text message.

 If you believe you called a fraudulent number for Square or if you receive a suspicious phone call, do not provide any personal or account information and hang up immediately.